jewelsofthought/neshama/site/posts/qkab/energy.md

 If the synergy is perfectly in sync, then there is **zero waste**, as all inputs will be used and all outputs nourish something in the chain of life [differentiate between local & global in/outputs] (like the [Oroborus](oroborus.html)).
 Similar to the _manna_ given to the Son of Israel while they were wandering in the desert - which produced no waste as it was spiritual food.

 A smaller the amount of wasted energy, the more harmonious is the interaction, the more effective will the energy usage be.
 It takes energy to deal with energy &ndash; even wasted energy.
-In fact, wasted energy is an expression of the propogation of error, for as the energy exchange increases, the waste will increase as well.
+In fact, wasted energy is an expression of the propagation of error, for as the energy exchange increases, the waste will increase as well.

 > Nature has no waste. _Nothing_ in nature is wasted.
 Waste being energy that is not used or incorrectly (mis-) used.